nightsprout/iom/README.md

 ## Database structure

-The map allows you to create websites about projects around a certain topic.
+The map allows you to create sub-sites about projects around a certain topic.
 For example, global health, disaster relief, and so forth.

 The database consist of 4 main tables (and many supporting tables): "projects" done by "organizations" funded by "donors" which are included in different "sites".
 Take a look at the database schema at db/db_schema.pdf for more information.